sobotka/AgX-S2O3/README.md

 ## Rotation and Control of the Basis Vectors

 Permitting an author to control the basis coordinates is key for authorship.
-Our cognitive machinations that yield segmentation-decomposition are unknown, and our models are extremely impoverished.
+Our cognitive machinations that yield segmentation-decomposition are, at best, poorly understood.
+Worse, our existing stimuli-centric models are extremely impoverished.
 As such, it is absolutely imperative that the picture formation approach allows an author to control the nature of the formation for their specific pictorial needs.
 At the same time, ergonomics are crucially important.